skDooley/shell_tutorial/README.md

 ![flags](images/flags.png)
 Picture 3

 To see what flags are available use the program "man" with the arguement being the name of the program.
+Use "space" to go forward and hit the "b" key to go backwards.
+The "g" key goes to the beginning of the file and "shift" + "g" goes to the end.
+Finally, hit "q" to quit.

     man ls

-To quit the man page press q.
 Programs that are run from the shell can get extremely complicated.
 To see an example, open up the manual page for the `find` program, which we will use later this session.
 No one can possibly learn all of these arguments, of course.
 So you will probably find yourself referring back to the manual page frequently.

 * * * *